 In fact, he didn’t.
 Instead, he obeyed.
 He worked at what Mr. Oades had said until it became second nature and he could move ahead in his playing.
 Why did he do that?
 Because Robert Oades is such a great trumpet player and a great teacher.
 Did it undermine Ben’s individuality and creativity?
 No way.
 In fact, it enabled him to develop his individuality and creativity way beyond what would have been possible otherwise.

 So why do Christians try to obey Jesus?
 Because he is a great teacher, The Great Teacher, the one best qualified to teach us what life is all about.
-Once, when Jesus’ teaching struck his disciples as particularly difficult, he asked if they were thinking of leaving him, and they replied, “Lord, to whom who can we go?
-You have the words of eternal life!”
-(John 6:68)
+Once, when Jesus’ teaching struck his disciples as particularly difficult, he asked if they were thinking of leaving him, and they replied,

-7. Because I don’t think I could keep it up.
 You may say, “The way you’re describing being a Christian sounds quite attractive but very difficult.
 You’ve told me people might make fun of me, and I might be persecuted, and I’ve got to do what Jesus wants ahead of what I want, and you think I should do this for the rest of my life.
 Right?”
 Right.

 Your concern is a perfectly reasonable one.
 But, you know what?
 God knows all that, and God has provided sufficient resources to make it possible.
 What resources are those?
 There are lots.
 Let me name just two: